lloydmeta/enumeratum/README.md

 )
 ```

-Enumeratum has different integrations that can be added to your build a la cart.
+Enumeratum has different integrations that can be added to your build à la carte.
 For more info, see the respective secions in
 [the Table of Contents](#table-of-contents)

 ### Usage